-The Cape Town Convention is one of the most important and innovative international conventions ever to have been concluded in the field of transnational commercial law and already has 80 Contracting States, making it one of the most successful commercial law treaties.
+The Cape Town Convention is one of the most important and innovative international conventions ever to have been concluded in the field of transnational commercial law.
+It already has 80 Contracting States, making it one of the most successful commercial law treaties.
 The Convention and its Protocols provide a detailed legal framework for the secured financing and leasing of uniquely identifiable high-value mobile equipment, and they address many aspects of commercial and financial law, including property rights, insolvency, electronic commerce, and dispute resolution.
-The study of their provisions, and their implementation and operation, is of great conceptual and substantive importance.
-The project seeks to enhance this study, and to further understanding and effective implementation of the treaty and its protocols, as well as advancing its aims.
+The study of their provisions and their implementation and operation is of great conceptual and substantive importance.
+The project seeks to enhance this study, further understand and implement the treaty and its protocols, and advance its aims.

 The main activities of the project are: